-During the first quarter, we reduced our estimate of future net cash flows from our Loan portfolio by \$206.5 million, or 2.3% of the forecasted net cash flows at the start of the period, primarily due to the impact of the COVID-19 pandemic.
-The reduction is comprised of: (1) \$44.3 million calculated by our forecasting model, which reflects lower realized collections during the quarter and (2) an additional \$162.2 million, which represents our best estimate of the future impact of the COVID-19 pandemic on future net cash flows.
+During the first quarter of 2020, we reduced our estimate of future net cash flows from our Loan portfolio by \$206.5 million, or 2.3% of the forecasted net cash flows at the start of the period, primarily due to the impact of the COVID-19 pandemic.
+The reduction was comprised of: (1) \$44.3 million calculated by our forecasting model, which reflected lower realized collections during the first quarter of 2020 and (2) an additional \$162.2 million, which represented our best estimate of the future impact of the COVID-19 pandemic on future net cash flows.
 Under CECL, changes in forecasted net cash flows are recorded as a provision for credit losses in the current period.
-While the adjustment to our forecast represents our best estimate at this time, the COVID-19 pandemic has created conditions that do not allow us to forecast future cash flows from our Loan portfolio with confidence.
+While the adjustment to our forecast, which we continued to apply throughout the second quarter of 2020, represents our best estimate at this time, the COVID-19 pandemic has created conditions that do not allow us to forecast future cash flows from our Loan portfolio with confidence.

-The following table summarizes changes in realized collections in each of the last five months as compared to the same period in the previous year:
+The following table summarizes changes in realized collections in each of the last seven months as compared to the same period in the previous year: